 BMS Factory Pillow Talk Sassy review: powerful G-spot vibrator

-With the PowerBullet technology that BMS Factory is known for, the Sassy is plenty rumbly and powerful.
+With the PowerBullet technology that BMS Factory is known for, the Sassy is hella rumbly and powerful.
 And not just that, but its continuous range of speeds is unparalleled by just about any other vibrator I’ve ever tried.
 That’s what makes it my go-to.